dcgerard/mouthwash_sims/README.md

 5.  <http://www.tau.ac.il/~elieis/HKG/HK_genes.txt>
 6.  <ftp://ftp.ncbi.nih.gov/gene/DATA/gene2ensembl.gz>

     Finally, download the list of human housekeeping genes from Lin et al. (2017) by navigating to their [Shiny R application](http://shiny.maths.usyd.edu.au/scHK/), clicking on "Default Values", then immediately clicking "Download".
-Then place this file, labeled "h-scHKgenes.csv", in the [Data](data) directory.
+Then place this file, labeled "h-scHKgenes.csv", in the [Data](Data) directory.

 7.  `h-scHKgenes.csv`

+    I used the file [get\_ensembl.R](./R/get_ensembl.R) to correspond HGNC gene names to their ensembl annotation, but I don't run this in make because I don't want a dependency on the biomaRt package, so I've included the resulting file [lin\_hk\_genes.csv](./Data/lin_hk_genes.csv) in the [Data](Data) directory.

 After completing these steps, the Data folder should look like this: